babarrett/mitosis-docs/README.md

 the project, with the hope that this result in many, many successful builds of this keyboard.

+## The status
+This is still a work in process.
+The procedures **have not** been tested.
+Please use at your own risk, and send me any corrections and clarifications you notice.

 ## Topics
 The topics to be covered are:
   * Overview